 There has been no production at the Kearl pit since 2015.
 With the impending closure of the Susan Lake pit by the Government of Alberta (see Susan Lake above), the Corporation is revisiting the reactivation of the Kearl pit for production.
-Approvals are in place for dewatering the site.
+Approvals are in place for dewatering the site, and the Corporation received a license under the Water Act for the purpose of aggregate washing, equipment washing and dust control in the Kearl pit in September 2018.
 The Corporation is currently revisiting its geological assessment of remaining aggregate volumes to confirm production volumes and associated costs.
 Recent meetings held with local oil sands and SAGD clients in close proximity to the Kearl pit have taken place to address gravel supply from the Kearl pit, and market interest remains favourable.